Acute Myeloid Leukemia (AML)

 • Petechiae and Ecchymoses:

-• Small, non-palpable, hemorrhagic rashes on the lower extremities (petechiae).
+• Small, non-palpable, haemorrhagic rashes on the lower extremities (petechiae).

 • Larger dermal bruises (ecchymoses) indicating significant thrombocytopenia.